Gas vs. Electric Dryers

-- Less expensive upkeep - Gas dryers are usually a bit less expensive to operate than electric dryers, although this depends on the cost of gas and electricity in your area.
+- Less expensive upkeep – Gas models are usually a bit less expensive to operate than electric dryers, although this depends on the cost of natural gas and electricity in your area.

-- Faster - Gas dryers heat up and dry your clothes faster than electric dryers do, making them a little more energy efficient and gentle on fabrics.
+- Faster - Gas dryers heat up and dry clothes faster than electric dryers do, helping to increase the possible energy savings.

 Limitations of Gas Dryers

 - Vent required - All gas dryers require a vent to the outside.